Umuzi-org/ACN-syllabus/content/k8s/fluxcd/kustomization/_index.md

   prune: true
 ```

+You can use Helm and Kustomize together by embedding Kustomize overlays within a Helm chart.
+This enables you to benefit from Helm's packaging and release management alongside Kustomize's declarative configuration customization for Kubernetes applications.
+The combination allows for a more modular and adaptable approach to managing Kubernetes configurations.

 You'll notice kustomize tells flux to go and look inside the ./infrastructure folder for further instructions and then it will again look for the kustomization file and follow instructions

 Commit to github you can push straight to main branch